Chase branches struggle with Sandy's aftermath

 The bank has hundreds of people out inspecting buildings and hundreds more trying to reach employees to learn who will be able to get to work, Vollenweider said

-Bank of America Corp (BAC.N), without giving numbers, said it had closed branches in and around New York City, Washington, and other banking centers in states including Maryland, Pennsylvania and Connecticut.
+Bank of America Corp, without giving numbers, said it had closed branches in and around New York City, Washington, and other banking centers in states including Maryland, Pennsylvania and Connecticut.

 Chase’s closed branches in the New York region account for about 20 percent of the bank’s 5,600 branches across the United States.